 - a detailed resume or cv

-Applicants will be notified in January if selected for an interview, which will be held in February of the application year.
-Applicants are notified of the final status of their applications shortly after their interviews.
+Applicants will be notified if selected for an interview, which will be held in February of the application year.
+Applicants are notified of the final status of their applications shortly after the interviews.